Negipallavi/INSIDIOUSS/README.md

 Contact Links: Easy access to social media and email for fan engagement.

 ## Technologies Used
-HTML5 <br>
-CSS3
-JavaScript
-Swiper.js for the carousel
+HTML5 , CSS3 , JavaScript , Swiper.js for the carousel , WOW.js for animations.
-WOW.js for animations

 ## Usage
-Navigate through the website using the navigation links in the header.
+Navigate through the website using the navigation links in the header.<br>
-Click on the film posters in the carousel or the summary section to access individual chapters.
+Click on the film posters in the carousel or the summary section to access individual chapters.<br>
 Use the contact section to reach out for discussions or inquiries.
-Contributing
-Contributions are welcome!
-If you would like to contribute to this project, please follow these steps:

 ## Contact
 For any inquiries or discussions, feel free to reach out to me:

-LinkedIn: Pallavi Negi
-GitHub: Negipallavi
-CodePen: Pallavi-Negi-the-selector
-Email: pallavinegi2503@gmail.com
 Thank you for visiting the Insidious Fan Page!
 Enjoy exploring the dark realm of the Insidious series!